 Variables need to be created with different names, even if used in different Scopes.
+You can check out our Workflow Design Naming Conventions recommendations.

 The data stored within a variable is called a value, and it can be of multiple types.
 In UiPath, we support a large amount of types, ranging from generic value, text, number, data table, time and date, UiElements to any .Net variable type.